Using Forgejo Actions (Self-hosted)

 Actions is a continuous integration and continuous delivery (CI/CD) feature that allows you to automate your build, test and deployment pipelines in Forgejo, the software Codeberg uses.
 For more information, please read Forgejo's Documentation.

-Due to outstanding security issues and bus factor (we need more maintainers for our CI service to get it running), we are currently not yet providing hosted Actions.
+Due to outstanding security issues and bus factor (we need more maintainers for our CI service), we are currently providing hosted Actions in limited fashion: see https://codeberg.org/actions/meta.
 If you need Codeberg to host your CI, please use Woodpecker CI instead.

 But you can already connect your own Runner to Codeberg.
 CI jobs will run on your machine, and the result will be displayed in Codeberg.